prampec/IotWebConf/README.md

 IotWebConf is an Arduino library for ESP8266/ESP32 to provide a non-blocking standalone WiFi/AP web configuration portal.
 **For ESP8266, IotWebConf requires the esp8266 board package version 2.4.2 or later!**

+Please subscribe to the [discussion forum](https://groups.google.com/forum/#!forum/iotwebconf), if you want to be informed on the latest news.

 ## Highlights

   - Manages WiFi connection settings,